awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/README.rst

 Documentation
 =============

-- When it's released, you can find detailed documentation for the `AWS SDK for JavaScript v3 <http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide>`_.
+- After it's released, you can find detailed documentation for the `AWS SDK for JavaScript v3 <http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide>`_.
-- The latset version of `AWS SDK for JavaScript API Reference <http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html>`_ is available.
+- The latest version of `AWS SDK for JavaScript API Reference <http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html>`_ is available.